RAGHAV2710/RAGHAV2710/README.md

 - 👋 Hi, I’m @RAGHAV2710
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in learning new technincal skills.
 - 🌱 I’m currently a student at Maharaja Agrasen Institute of Technolgy under Electronics and Communication Engineering.
--     Also I have acquired shills for
+-     Also I have acquired shills in Machine Learning with python and also was an intern previously.

+-  I am looking forward to work with an organisation.
 - 📫 How to reach me https://www.linkedin.cn/in/raghav-makhija-577153193/

 <!---